-Prerequisites: A 70-79% average in Accelerated Math 8; an 80-89% average in Accelerated Math 8 without a passing score on the Algebra IA final exam; a 60-89% average in Algebra IA; a 60-69% average in Algebra I
+Recommendation: An 80 average in Accelerated Math 8 without a passing score on the Algebra eligibility exam; a 60-89% average in Algebra IA; a 60-69% average in Algebra I

-Algebra 1B is the second course in the Algebra 1 curriculum.
-The course will begin by reviewing concepts learned in Algebra 1A, then an in-depth look at linear equations.
-The course will then move onto systems of equations and linear inequalities, properties of exponents, operations with polynomials, and factoring quadratics.
-Students will take the Algebra 1 Keystone exam at the end of this course.
+Algebra 1B is the second half of the study of Algebra 1.
+The course will begin by reviewing concepts learned in Algebra 1A.
+An in-depth analysis of linear equations and one- and two-variable inequalities will be the main focus of this course, with an emphasis on systems of equations and inequalities.
+Operations with real numbers such as properties of exponents, operations with polynomials, and factoring quadratics will also be covered.
+Students will take the Algebra 1 Keystone Exam at the end of this course.

-Applied Geometry
+Applied Geometry 1 Credit Grade 11

-Prerequisites: A 60-89% in Algebra IB; a 60-69% in Academic Algebra II; a 60-69% average in Academic Geometry during 11th grade
+Recommendation: A 60-89% in Algebra IB; a 60-69% in Academic Algebra II

-Applied Geometry requires successful completion of Algebra IA and IB.
-This course will review some algebra concepts such as systems of equations, polynomial functions, and factoring.
-The course will then focus on the study of points, lines, planes, angles, polygons, and circles.
-Applied Geometry takes a less theoretical approach then its academic counterpart, and focuses more on real world applications.
+Applied Geometry focuses on the study of points, lines, planes, angles, polygons, circles, and 3-dimensional figures.
+This course takes a less theoretical approach than its academic counterpart, focusing more on real-world applications.
+Knowledge of solving equations is essential for successful completion of this course.